 The frequency of a continuing disability review generally depends on the type of medical condition and the expectation that it may improve.
 However, certain events, such as returning to work, may also cause the Social Security Administration (SSA) to schedule your case for review.
 Either way, you need to be prepared, and the best way to do that is by consulting with a disability lawyer at Keener Law Firm.

 Social Security is required to conduct a continuing disability review at least once every three years with the primary focus being improvement in your medical condition.
-In other words, the SSA wants to determine whether the physical or mental impairment that allowed you to originally qualify for benefits continues to prevent you from working or engaging in substantial gainful activity.
+In other words, the SSA wants to determine whether the physical or mental impairment that allowed you to originally qualify for disability benefits continues to prevent you from working or engaging in substantial gainful activity.

 The type of medical condition and its severity controls the scheduling of a review based on the following: